 Cable | Streaming Fees

 Cable fees typically range from $50-$200/mo or $600-$2,400/yr which may include internet and/or a land line.
 Streaming services, which may be supplemental, are often $5-$15/mo or $60-$180/yr.
 That’s a lot of money and it’s a 100% discretionary expense decision.
 You have complete control over reducing these automatically reoccurring fees.

 There’s intense competition in this market with several new rivals.
 Streaming services from Amazon, AT&T, Disney, Discovery, NBCUniversal, WarnerMedia, Quibi, and Apple are jockeying for position and pushing towards the $0/month threshold.
 Netflix remains the powerhouse but pressure is mounting.

-The rapid growth of options equates to negotiating leverage for consumers to negotiate better service and lower costs.
+The rapid growth of options equates to negotiating leverage for consumers to demand better service and lower costs.
 Providers are advertising lower and lower rates to gain consumer business.
 Then they sneak in the extra nickels and dimes later.
 Be aware of the potential extra fees.